 In August 2015, the GASB issued Statement No. 77 - Tax Abatement Disclosures.
 The objective of this Statement is to improve financial reporting by giving users of financial statements essential information that is not consistently or comprehensively reported to the public at present.
 Financial statement users need information about certain limitations on a government's ability to raise resources.
 This includes limitations on revenue-raising capacity resulting from governmental programs that use tax abatements to induce behavior by individuals and entities that is beneficial to the government or its citizens.
+Tax abatements are widely used by state and local governments, particularly to encourage economic development.
+This Statement is effective for financial statements for periods beginning after December 15, 2015.
+It is believed that the implementation of this Statement will not have a material effect to the Agency's financial statements.

-(13) Governmental Accounting Standards Board Statements Issued, Not Yet Effective
+(12) Governmental Accounting Standards Board Statements Issued, Not Yet Effective, continued